Is whole wheat bread REALLY healthier than white bread?

 You see, many “whole wheat” products are just as bad as white bread — and some are even worse.

-Keep reading and I’ll blow away the smoke that may be clouding your eyes so you can “hokum-proof” your whole grain purchases and bring home the real McCoy.
+Keep reading and we’ll blow away the smoke that may be clouding your eyes so you can “hokum-proof” your whole grain purchases and bring home the real McCoy.

 True whole grain foods and products are bursting with nutty, chewy flavor and loaded with health-protective fiber.
 They’re so much better for you than the familiar white bread and white flour baked goods most of us grew up with.